With your choice of 17 pristine beaches to explore, Great Keppel Island is sure to satisfy your tropical island craving.

 Stay the night

 While there are plans to build a major resort on Great Keppel, for now the accommodation options are more low-key.
 Stay in a beachfront cabin at Great Keppel Island Hideaway overlooking Putney Beach.
 At Svendsen's Beach, an eco-sensitive accommodation retreat on the island's quiet side, choose from a house, studio or luxury safari tents.
+You're sure to feel at home in the glamping tents, comfy cabins or stylish house of Great Keppel Island Holiday Village.
+It's all about barefoot enjoyment here; simply relax on the sand, or chat with the staff about a boat ride to some of the region's most colourful coral.

 Try out every kind of aquatic sport